How to Stop Child Marriage: The Ultimate Guide

 Strategies to end child marriage: myths and realities

 First, it is essential to understand that child marriage is a widespread mistake.
 The vast majority of people make this mistake because they are not aware of the consequences of their actions.
-But when they become aware of the results of their efforts, they may be able to stop child marriage in their tracks.
+But when they become aware of the results of their efforts, they may be able to stop child marriage.
 Once you know the consequences of child marriage, you must challenge the myths and realities often told about the practice.

 How does your community support child marriage?

 Maintaining a “safe” place for your kids to spend time together can be challenging.
 Making the kids feel welcome and safe can also be a challenge.
 Some people might assume that if they support child marriage, they must also help polygamy Prevent child marriage.
 This isn’t the case.
-When asked how they support child marriage, most people will state that they “don’t.”
+When asked how they support child marriage, most people say they “don’t.”

 What can you do about child marriage in your community?

-When you know what is happening in your community and what is being perpetuated, it is time to take action.
+It is time to take action when you know what is happening in your community and what is being perpetuated.
 You can start by educating yourself.
 Start going to religious events.
 Ask your community about what is going on and what is being said.
 You can also join a local interfaith or education group.
 When you know others in your community supporting child marriage, you can discuss the issues with them and offer your support.

 What does teen pregnancy have to do with child marriage?

 In some places, the causality is reversed.
-While most adolescent childbearing occurs within marriage, it is not uncommon for first births that occur within marriage to be the result of premarital conceptions.
+While most adolescent childbearing occurs within marriage, it is not uncommon for first births that occur within marriage to result from premarital conceptions.
 The median proportion of teenage girls whose pregnancy preceded marriage but resulted in delivery within marriage is 18 percent; this phenomenon is more common in Africa than in other regions.

 Teenage pregnancy is often an incentive for parents to marry their daughters off.
-These are seen in countries worldwide where communities see pregnancy outside marriage as shameful.
-Girls may even be forced to marry rapists to spare their families the stigma associated with unmarried pregnancy.
+These are seen in countries where communities see pregnancy outside marriage as shameful.
+Girls may even be forced to marry rapists to spare their families the stigma of unmarried pregnancy.